Author Guidelines

 Organization

 Organize the text using the applicable structure from the list set out here.
-Acknowledgements, Conflict of Interest Disclosures, and Funding Statements are to be included in the title page for blinding purposes.
-The statements are to be inserted before the references should your manuscript be accepted for publication.
+Acknowledgements, Conflict of Interest Disclosures, and Funding Statements are to be included in the title page for anonymizing purposes.
+The statements will be inserted before the references should your manuscript be accepted for publication.

 Original Research Articles

-Introduction, Methods, Results, Discussion, Conclusions, References, Figure Legends, and Tables.
+Introduction, Methods, Results, Discussion, Conclusions, References, Figure Legends, Tables, and Appendices (if applicable).
 Additional descriptive subheadings may be used if appropriate.

 Review Articles

-For meta-analyses and systematic reviews: Introduction, Methods, Results, Discussion, Conclusions, References, Figure Legends, and Tables.
+For meta-analyses and systematic reviews: Introduction, Methods, Results, Discussion, Conclusions, References, Figure Legends, Tables, and Appendices (if applicable).
 Additional descriptive subheadings may be used if appropriate.

-For narrative reviews: Introduction, Text (may include Results and Discussion), Conclusions or Summary, References, Figure Legends, and Tables.
+For narrative reviews: Introduction, Text (may include Results and Discussion), Conclusions or Summary, References, Figure Legends, Tables, and Appendices (if applicable).
 The headings for narrative reviews will vary with the topic.

 Short Reports

-Introduction, Methods, Results, Discussion, References, Figure Legends, and Tables.
+Introduction, Methods, Results, Discussion, References, Figure Legends, Tables, and Appendices (if applicable).
 Authors may insert a short summary/conclusion section following the discussion section if they wish.
 In some cases, results and discussions sections may more appropriately be combined than separated (at the author’s discretion).

 Case Reports

-Introduction, Case Description, Discussion, References, Figure Legends, and Tables.
+Introduction, Case Description, Discussion, References, Figure Legends, Tables, and Appendices (if applicable).
 Authors may insert a short summary/conclusion section following the discussion section if they wish.

 Perspectives